 Avoiding Sexual Harassment In Fitness Centers

 The vast majority of personal trainers are very honorable and would never do any of the things discussed here.
 So, how can those upstanding trainers reduce the risk of sexual harassment allegations?
-Besides having personal trainer insurance which covers against allegations of sexual misconduct, here are a few ways we can strive to be more professional and reduce risk:
+Besides having personal trainer insurance which covers allegations of sexual misconduct, here are a few ways we can strive to be more professional and reduce risk:

 1. Don't date your clients

 When I discuss this in classes I teach, I often hear a few snickers from people.
 This is not a funny thing.
 Dating your personal training client is just asking for trouble – and it's unethical.
 Consider the reputation you are getting in the gym – because people do talk.
 Do you want to be known as “that guy” or “that girl?”

-If you are known to others as hat kind of a person, you will have a hard time digging yourself out from under the weight of sexual harassment allegations.
+If you are known to others as that kind of a person, you will have a hard time digging yourself out from under the weight of sexual harassment allegations.
 You will be judged guilty until proven innocent.